 To better understand what proparoxytones are, it is useful to compare them with acute and grave words:

-- Sharp words: the stressed syllable is the last one and they are accented only if they end in a vowel, 'n' or 's' (truck, baby).
+- Sharp words: the stressed syllable is the last one and they only have an accent mark if they end in a vowel, ‘n’ or ‘s’ (Accident, baby).

-- Serious or simple words: the stressed syllable is the penultimate one and is accented if it does not end in a vowel, 'n' or 's' (easy, pencil).
+- Serious or simple words: the stressed syllable is the penultimate one and they are accented if they do not end in a vowel, ‘n’ or ‘s’ (easy, pencil).

 Rules for accentuation of proparoxytones